-- · Only camera shake correction can be used during FHD and STD movie recording. - Anti Shake correction is not supported during High Speed Movie or HDR Art Movie recording. - When "On" is selected for "Anti Shake" and "AUTO" is selected for "ISO Sensitivity" (page 49), ISO sensitivity, aperture, and shutter speed will not appear on the monitor screen when you half-press the shutter button.
-These values will appear in the display of the image immediately after it is shot. - Shooting while "On" is selected can cause an image to appear somewhat coarser than normal and can cause slight deterioration of image resolution. - Anti Shake may not be able to eliminate the effects of camera or subject movement when movement is severe. - Anti Shake may not work properly when the camera is mounted on a tripod.
+- · Only camera shake correction can be used during FHD and STD movie recording. - Camera shake correction is not supported during High Speed Movie recording. - ISO sensitivity, aperture, and shutter speed do not appear on the monitor screen when you half-press the shutter button while " on" is selected.
+These values will appear briefly, however, in the preview image that is displayed immediately after you shoot a snapshot. - Shooting while " On" is selected can cause an image to appear somewhat coarser than normal and can cause slight deterioration of image resolution. - Anti Shake may not be able to eliminate the effects of camera or subject movement when movement is severe. - Anti Shake may not work properly when the camera is mounted on a tripod.
 Turn off Anti Shake.